 Playing Reeds Brook Middle School of Hampden for the Eastern Maine Middle School League title Feb.
 12, Ellsworth Elementary-Middle School jumped out to a 17-9 lead in the first quarter before stretching its advantage to 31-14 at halftime.
 The Falcons cruised from there to seal the championship and finish with a 17-0 record.

 “The boys had a great season,” head coach Mike Harris said.
 Harris coached with Scott Kenny and Moe Pierson.

-Team members of the 2018-19 Falcons were Kaleb Conners, Drew Cote, Billy Garland, Lane Griffin, Michael Harris, Will Hutchins, Peter Keblinsky, Brady Kenny, Michael Palmer, Drew Pierson and Sam Wagenknect.
+Team members of the 2018-19 Falcons were Kaleb Conners, Drew Cote, Billy Garland, Lane Griffin, Michael Harris, Will Hutchins, Peter Keblinsky, Brady Kenny, Chance Mercier, Miles Palmer, Drew Pierson and Sam Wagenknecht.

 Other local youth basketball teams to win tournament championships this season include the DEFY 5th/6th-grade girls (Eastern Maine Basketball League and Orono Memorial Hoop Classic; 31-1 overall record during travel season), 5th/6th-grade boys (Lincoln Invitational) and 3rd/4th-grade boys (Glenburn Recreation Department Invitational).